laratools/docs/laravel-ci/circleci.md

 This is the minimal setup you'll need to get your unit tests running.

-> 💡 Don't forget to choose the correct image you need for your projects PHP version requirement
+> 💡 Don't forget to choose the correct image you need for your project's PHP version requirement

 ```yaml
 version: 2